 Your guide is a local and will be able to share the history of the Jordaan along with anecdotes and information as you explore the district’s canal-side streets.

-You’ll meet your private guide at your hotel before heading out on bikes to see the stylish streets of the Jordaan district.
-The Jordaan was a working-class area that developed as the city expanded, but as the district grew the infrastructure began to crumble.
+You’ll meet your private guide at your hotel before heading out on bikes to the Jordaan district.
+This area developed as the city expanded, but the infrastructure began to crumble as the district grew.

 Though small improvements like sewer systems and higher hygiene standards eventually arrived in the Jordaan, by the 1970s the government was considering demolishing the area completely.
 However, a resistance group saved the district, which is now home to high-end boutiques and cafes.

 There are nine streets included in the Jordaan district, and as you cycle past the shops, pubs and restaurants, you’ll find hidden courtyards, called hofjes, surrounded by brick almshouses.
 Your tour will also take you to Willemstraat, a street that was previously declared unliveable due to crumbling houses.
 Residents refused to leave because of their sense of community, and the street is now fully transformed with brick canal houses and manicured courtyards.